 Always barter.
 I took our driver’s advice of going for an average of 35% off the price and managed to buy three pashminas for £40 which were originally £25 each.

-Have some low value notes to hand for tips.
+Have some low-value notes to hand for tips.
 Indians don’t tend to expect tips but it is becoming more commonplace and they are always appreciated.
 Some of the hotels do discourage giving tips to individuals and have a tips box at reception so they can be distributed fairly.

 If you’re staying in a beautiful location wake up early – listen to the birds, watch the fishermen going about their work and just enjoy the stillness

 Go with an open mind and a willingness to learn.
-South India offers some amazing temples with history dating back to the 7th century.
+South India offers some amazing temples with a history dating back to the 7th century.
 Kerala is also leading the way in eco-tourism and there will be lots of opportunities to learn about sustainability initiatives and organic farming.
 We also enjoyed the plantation walks and cooking demonstrations where we learnt more about food production and turning wonderful natural ingredients into gorgeous meals.

-The centre piece of any trip to Kerala is a trip on a private houseboat along the backwaters.
+The centrepiece of any trip to Kerala is a trip on a private houseboat along the backwaters.
 We felt like royalty as we left our hotel for the overnight trip with our own private driver, chef and assistant.
 As we gracefully cruised along the backwaters we had the tranquillity and time to appreciate the beauty of this special place.